What’s in the stimulus bill? A guide to where the $1.9 trillion is going - The Boston Globe

 The bill extends unemployment programs through early September, including the $300-per-week federal supplement provided in the last stimulus plan passed in December.

-Biden had proposed bumping up that supplemental payment to $400 per week, which the House agreed to, but the Senate kept it at $300 weekly.
+Biden had proposed bumping up that supplemental benefit to $400 per week, which the House agreed to, but the Senate kept it at $300 weekly.

 The Senate bill also includes a provision intended to avert surprise tax bills for people who lost jobs, waiving federal income taxes for the first $10,200 of unemployment benefits received in 2020 for households earning less than $150,000.